Sabarimala Temple: Gold theft

 Sabarimala gold theft controversy involves the misappropriation and theft of approximately 4.5–12 kg of gold (valued at around ₹100 crore) used in the gold plating of the Dwarapalaka idols and other temple artifacts at the Sabarimala Temple, as revealed through audits and court scrutiny of the Travancore Devaswom Board's (TDB) handling of devotee offerings and restoration works.
 The issue traces back to repeated removals of gold-plated copper panels in 2019 and 2025 for repairs at workshops in Hyderabad and Chennai, where discrepancies in weight and gold content emerged, including faded plating just months after restoration and the re-engagement of a questionable sponsor, Unnikrishnan Potti (also known as Potty), despite prior concerns; on 28 September 2025, two pedestals belonging to temple were recovered from Potti's sister's residence in Thiruvananthapuram amid claims he intended to repurpose the gold for a wedding.
 Triggered by a Kerala High Court petition, the TDB filed a police complaint in early October, describing initial findings as "minor pilferage" rather than organized theft, while the Sabarimala Karma Samithi (SKS) lodged a separate FIR alleging criminal breach of trust and looting.
 The opposition United Democratic Front (UDF) and BJP accused the ruling Left Democratic Front (LDF) government of corruption, cover-ups, and negligence—demanding CBI involvement and resignations—leading to Assembly disruptions and statewide agitations, whereas the LDF dismissed the claims as politically motivated electioneering ahead of Lok Sabha polls.
-As of 9 October 2025, the Kerala High Court has ordered the formation of a confidential Special Investigation Team (SIT) on 6 October, led by former Superintendent of Police S. Sasidharan and overseen by ADGP H. Venkatesh, to probe the matter comprehensively, including gold usage from 1998 onward; the SIT, directed to submit a report within six weeks, has begun interrogations (including Potti's statement on 5 October), with no arrests reported yet, though the court has confirmed evidence of theft and mandated the immediate return of artifacts to the temple.
-The controversy has intensified Kerala's polarized politics, blending temple governance with electoral strategy and underscoring long-standing tensions over Sabarimala's administration.
+As of 9 October 2025, the Kerala High Court has ordered the formation of a confidential Special Investigation Team (SIT) on 6 October, led by former SP S. Sasidharan and overseen by ADGP H. Venkatesh, to probe the matter comprehensively, including gold usage from 1998 onward; the SIT, directed to submit a report within six weeks, has begun interrogations (including Potti's statement on 5 October), with no arrests reported yet, though the court has confirmed evidence of theft and mandated the immediate return of artifacts to the temple.
+The controversy has intensified Kerala's polarized politics, blending temple governance with electoral strategy and underscoring long-standing tensions over Sabarimala's administration, the former Thiruvithamkoor Devaswom Board Presidents Mr. N.Vasu and Mr. A Padmakumar arrested due to the involvements in this case.

+The Kerala Special Investigation Team (SIT) has taken into custody Kandararu Rajeevaru, the former Tantri (chief priest) of the Sabarimala Temple, over the alleged disappearance of gold from the Sreekovil door frames.
+The move came after the Kollam vigilance court granted approval, with the arrest formally recorded while Rajeevaru remains in judicial custody in a related case.

+Investigators claim that gold-coated door frames and Dwarapalaka idols sent for plating in 2019 were not returned in their entirety, triggering allegations of misappropriation and possible theft.

 Celibate main deity and entry of women devotees

 Temple management places religious restrictions against the entry of women aged 10 to 50.
-This is based on the tradition of the temple to respect the celibate nature of the deity; similar restrictions are present against the entry of men on certain days or the inner sanctum in other Hindu temples such as the Pushkar Brahma Temple and the Kamakhya Temple in Guwahati.
+This is based on the tradition of the temple to respect the celibate nature of the deity.